 The duties of servers, table wait staff, hostesses, bus-boys, and other food and hospitality personnel vary according to the workplace.
 The following is a general summary of duties these people have in common:

 - Greet customers.

 - Take orders and relay them to kitchen and bar staff.

 - Pay attention to customers' special menu and dietary needs or restrictions, when applicable.

-- Serve food or drinks to customers.
+- Carry and serve food or drinks to customers.

 - Clean up tables or kitchen.